Work Experience Tips

-The best thing about work experience is the pratical, hands on learning you get from attending a work place every day.
-Stepping out of the classroom or even out of the house if you have been unemployed and entering a new, business environment will teach you new skills that employers will love to see on your CV.
+The best thing about work experience is the practical, hands on learning you get from attending a work place every day.
+Stepping out of the classroom or even out of the house if you have been unemployed entering a new, business environment will teach you skills that employers will love to see on your CV.
 You will gain personal, professional and communication skills that will stand you in good stead for your future.

 Meeting new people can be really difficult, particularly if you have no current connections into the business world.
-Try out work experience as a way of building your contacts, these could be business owners, managers or even fellow colleagues - you never know who you may meet an how you can mutually help each other in the future.
+Try out work experience as a way of building your contacts, these could be business owners, managers or even fellow colleagues - you never know who you may meet and how you can mutually help each other in the future.
 Remember to hand out business cards, connect on LinkedIn and even get people's contact details.

 6. It looks good.

 This goes without saying but work experience really does look good.
 If it's for your CV, your UCAS application or maybe even to gain a reference, work experience can open a world of doors for you.
-Doing work in an environment you can see yourself working it, boosts your employability rate, your confidence and your knowledge on that industry.
+Doing work in an environment you can see yourself working in, boosts your employability rate, your confidence and your knowledge on that industry.
 There really is nothing to lose from giving it a go!

 We also highly recommend getting a copy of our book Meee in a Minute – 60 ways to improve your life in 60 seconds.
 Throughout his handy guide, Sid gives you the tools and mechanisms to make positive changes in your life, helping you to be more confident and successful.
 For us it’s all about little things that turn into big changes, whether it starts with your mindset or your self-esteem, 60 seconds really could change your life.